The existence of a magnetic field beyond 3.5 billion years ago is still up for debate.

 Scientists know that today the Earth’s magnetic field is powered by the solidification of the planet’s liquid iron core.
-The cooling and crystallization of the core stirs up the surrounding liquid iron, creating powerful electric currents that generate a magnetic field stretching far out into space.
+The cooling and crystallization of the core stir up the surrounding liquid iron, creating powerful electric currents that generate a magnetic field stretching far out into space.
 This magnetic field is known as the geodynamo.

 Multiple lines of evidence have shown that the Earth’s magnetic field existed at least 3.5 billion years ago.
 However, the planet’s core is thought to have started solidifying just 1 billion years ago, meaning that the magnetic field must have been driven by some other mechanism prior to 1 billion years ago.
 Pinning down exactly when the magnetic field formed could help scientists figure out what generated it to begin with.